jfcross4/advanced_stats/binomial_rv_lab.md

 hist(difference_in_survival_rate)
 ```

-How often does the SibSp group our survived the "loner" group by the 13.1% we saw in the data?
+How often does the SibSp group out survive the "loner" group by the 13.1% we saw in the data (or more)?

 ```r
 mean(difference_in_survival_rate>0.131)